SnakeskinTpl/language-tools/packages/neovim/README.md

 - Syntax highlighting
 - Diagnostic messages (for parsing errors)
-- Go to declaration by include derective
+- Go to definition for `include` directive
-- Include derective validation for paths exist
+- `include` directive validation for paths existence

 Only Jade-like syntax is supported.